DoSomething/contentful-prototype/docs/development/content-types/landing-page.md

 - **Content** : A Rich Text field, which can embed `contentBlock`, `imagesBlock`, and `linkAction` entries.

-- **Sidebar** : A multi-value reference field, only displayed on the legacy campaign template.

-- **Additonal Content** : The legacy campaign template uses this field to display Landing Page content, expecting a `legacyTemplateContent` property.
+- **Additional Content** : The legacy campaign template uses this field to display Landing Page content, expecting a `legacyTemplateContent` property.